Metformin: Pharmacokinetics

 Metformin has an oral bioavailability of 50–60% under fasting conditions, and is absorbed slowly.
 Peak plasma concentrations (C_{max}) are reached within 1–3 hours of taking immediate-release metformin and 4–8 hours with extended-release formulations.
 The plasma protein binding of metformin is negligible, as reflected by its very high apparent volume of distribution (300–1000 L after a single dose).
 Steady state is usually reached in 1–2 days.

 Metformin has acid dissociation constant values (pK_{a}) of 2.8 and 11.5, so it exists very largely as the hydrophilic cationic species at physiological pH values.
 The metformin pK_{a} values make it a stronger base than most other basic medications with less than 0.01% nonionized in blood.
 Furthermore, the lipid solubility of the nonionized species is slight as shown by its low logP value (log(10) of the distribution coefficient of the nonionized form between octanol and water) of −1.43.
 These chemical parameters indicate low lipophilicity and, consequently, rapid passive diffusion of metformin through cell membranes is unlikely.
 As a result of its low lipid solubility, it requires the transporter SLC22A1 for it to enter cells.
 The logP of metformin is less than that of phenformin (−0.84) because two methyl substituents on metformin impart lesser lipophilicity than the larger phenylethyl side chain in phenformin.
 More lipophilic derivatives of metformin are presently under investigation to produce prodrugs with superior oral absorption than metformin.

 Metformin is not metabolized.
 It is cleared from the body by tubular secretion and excreted unchanged in the urine; it is undetectable in blood plasma within 24 hours of a single oral dose.
 The average elimination half-life in plasma is 6.2 hours.
 Metformin is distributed to (and appears to accumulate in) red blood cells, with a much longer elimination half-life: 17.6 hours (reported as ranging from 18.5 to 31.5 hours in a single-dose study of nondiabetics).

 Some evidence indicates that liver concentrations of metformin in humans may be two to three times higher than plasma concentrations, due to portal vein absorption and first-pass uptake by the liver in oral administration.

 Chemistry

 Metformin hydrochloride (1,1-dimethylbiguanide hydrochloride) is freely soluble in water, slightly soluble in ethanol, but almost insoluble in acetone, ether, or chloroform.
 The pK_{a} of metformin is 12.4.
-The usual synthesis of metformin, originally described in 1922, involves the one-pot reaction of dimethylamine hydrochloride and 2-cyanoguanidine over heat.
+The usual synthesis of metformin, originally described in 1922, involves the one-pot reaction of a heated solution of dimethylamine hydrochloride and 2-cyanoguanidine.

-According to the procedure described in the 1975 Aron patent, and the Pharmaceutical Manufacturing Encyclopedia, equimolar amounts of dimethylamine and 2-cyanoguanidine are dissolved in toluene with cooling to make a concentrated solution, and an equimolar amount of hydrogen chloride is slowly added.
-The mixture begins to boil on its own, and after cooling, metformin hydrochloride precipitates with a 96% yield.
+According to the procedure described in the 1975 Aron patent, and the Pharmaceutical Manufacturing Encyclopedia, equimolar amounts of dimethylamine and 2-cyanoguanidine are dissolved in cold toluene to make a concentrated solution, and an equimolar amount of hydrogen chloride is slowly added.
+The mixture begins to boil, and after cooling, metformin hydrochloride precipitates with a 96% yield.
+Excess addition of hydrogen chloride results in the formation of the more soluble metformin dichloride salt, a recently reported impurity.